• Skip to primary navigation

 cutting a head of garlic and adding to foil

-Preheat the oven to 375F.
+Preheat the oven.
 Slice the tops off the heads of garlic so that the cloves are exposed.
 Place them on a sheet of aluminum foil with the cut side up.
 Pour the olive oil over top of them.

 roasted garlic before and after putting in the oven

 Close the foil up completely.
-Roast the garlic for an hour or until soft and golden!
+Roast the garlic until soft and golden!
 Keep in mind the timing could be more or less depending on the size, so you may want to check on it during the midway point.

 Substitutions and variations